madsgroholdt/AC215_gAIn/README.md

 **Frontend**

 A user-friendly React app was built to allow users to interact with their personalized LLM-RAG model from the backend.
-In the app, the user can ask their AI personal trainer about anything health- and fitness-related, and they can also get specific insights and advice on their own personal data (e.g., from Strava).
-There is also a newsletters section that allows users to access and read primary source material, much of which contributes to the knowledge base for gAIn's fine-tuned LLM.
+In the app, the user can ask their AI personal trainer about anything health- and fitness-related from the fine-tuned LLM.
+Even more, they can get personalized insights and advice since the gAIn chatbot's RAG pipeline grants it access to user health data (e.g., from Strava).
+There is also a Newsletters section that allows users to browse and read primary source material, much of which contributes to the knowledge base for gAIn's fine-tuning.

 Here are some screenshots of our app:
 <img src="images/gain_home.png"  width="800">